Nidhivan, Vrindavan

-Nidhivan (Hindi: निधिवन), (meaning, Tulsi Forest) is one of the sacred sites of Vrindavan, situated in the Mathura district, Uttar Pradesh, India.
+Nidhivan (Hindi: निधिवन meaning, Tulsi Forest) is one of the sacred sites of Vrindavan, situated in the Mathura district, Uttar Pradesh, India.
 It is considered as the most prominent site dedicated to the pastimes of the Hindu deities Radha and Krishna and their cowherd companions, the Gopikas.
 It is a common belief among devotees that Nidhivan still witnesses the rasa-lila (dance) of Radha and Krishna during the night and thus, to protect the forest's sanctity, Nidhivan is closed with barricades during the night.

 Sri Bansichori Radharani Temple in Nidhivan, the shrine is dedicated to the event when Radha stole Krishna's flute.

 The forest has numerous Tulasi trees which are short in height, but are found in pairs and have entangled trunks.
 Besides the Tulasi plants, the premises also houses a temple called Rang Mahal, where it is believed that Radha and Krishna spend their night after the exhausting dance.
 Within the premises, there is also another temple called Sri Bansichori Radharani Temple, a shrine dedicated to Swami Haridas who created the Banke Bihari idol, Raslila Sthali where the dance is performed and the Lalita Pond which was believed to be made by Krishna himself, when the cowherds asked for water amidst of their tiring dance.

 Features

 Tulasi Plants

 Nidhivan is considered one of the mysterious places of Vrindavan.
 It is a dense forest with lush green trees, primarily Tulasi, which is considered a holy plant in Vaishnavism.
 The interesting thing is that the bark of the trees is hollow and the land is dry, but the tree remains loaded with green leaves throughout the year.
 All the trees are in a bending position towards the ground.
 Many monkeys and peacocks inhabit the area.
-The common belief is that these trees turn into the gopi cowherds in the night to perform the Raslila dance, before returning to their original form at dawn.
+The common belief is that these trees turn into the gopi cowherds in the night to perform the Raslila dance, before returning from their original form at dawn.
 Every plant on the premises is found in pairs signifying the pair of the cowherds and Krishna.